jithware/fedora-livecd/README.md

 The purpose of this repo is to share code as seen on the twitch channel [jithware](https://www.twitch.tv/jithware).

 ## [wtftp](https://github.com/jithware/wtftp)
+Programming with FLTK for the [WTFTP](https://github.com/jithware/wtftp).
+Broadcasted live on [twitch](https://www.twitch.tv/videos/521821868)

 Programming in C for the [WTFTP](https://github.com/jithware/wtftp).
 Broadcasted live on [twitch](https://www.twitch.tv/videos/520025016)

 ## [catdog](./catdog)